 Approaches to Behavior Therapy at FSL include ABA Therapy, Functional Communication Training, social skills both amongst friends and more formal environments such as school or the workplace, and sexuality and dating.

 Behavioral Assessments used include but are not limited to Functional Behavior Assessments, Vineland 3, and Assessment of Functional Living Skills.

 FSL accepts payments under the Medicaid SLS waiver, Medical Medicaid EPSDT, private insurances and private pay.

 Amanda is a registered Board Certified Behavior Analyst working at Foundation for Successful Living.
-Amanda has a Bachelor’s from University of Northern Colorado in Special Education and taught in District 20 for 6 years.
+Amanda has a Bachelor’s from University of Northern Colorado in Special Education and taught in the school setting for 6 years.